Ælfthryth (wife of Edgar)

-Ælfthryth (c.
-945 – 1000 or 1001, also Alfrida, Elfrida or Elfthryth) was Queen of the English from her marriage to King Edgar in 964 or 965 until Edgar's death in 975.
+Ælfthryth (also Alfrida, Elfrida or Elfthryth; died 17 November 999, 1000 or 1001) was Queen of the English from her marriage to King Edgar in 964 or 965 until Edgar's death in 975.
 She was a leading figure in the regency during the minority of her son King Æthelred the Unready between 978 and 984.

-Ælfthryth was the first wife of an English king known to have been crowned and anointed as queen.
-She had two sons with Edgar, the ætheling Edmund (who died young) and King Æthelred the Unready. Ælfthryth was a powerful political figure and possibly orchestrated the murder of her stepson, King Edward the Martyr, in order to place her son Æthelred on the throne.
+Ælfthryth was the first wife of an English king known to have been crowned and anointed as queen since the mid-ninth century.
+She had two sons with Edgar, Edmund ætheling (who died young) and Æthelred. Ælfthryth was a powerful political figure and post-Conquest historians accused her of orchestrating the murder of her stepson, King Edward the Martyr, in order to place her son Æthelred on the throne.
 She appeared as a stereotypical bad queen and evil stepmother in many medieval histories.

 Early life

 Ælfthryth was the daughter of Ordgar, Ealdorman of Devon.
 Her mother was a member of the royal family of Wessex.
 The family's power lay in the west of Wessex.
 Ordgar was buried in Exeter and his son Ordwulf founded, or refounded, Tavistock Abbey.

 Ælfthryth was first married to Æthelwald, son of Æthelstan Half-King as recorded by Byrhtferth of Ramsey in his Life of Saint Oswald of Worcester.
 Later accounts, such as that preserved by William of Malmesbury and Geoffrey Gaimar, add vivid detail of unknown reliability.

 According to William and Geoffrey, the beauty of Ordgar's daughter Ælfthryth was reported to King Edgar.
 Edgar, looking for a Queen, sent Æthelwald to see Ælfthryth, ordering him "to offer her marriage [to Edgar] if her beauty were really equal to report."
 When she turned out to be just as beautiful as was said, Æthelwald married her himself and reported back to Edgar that she was quite unsuitable.
 Edgar was eventually told of this, and decided to repay Æthelwald's betrayal in like manner.
 He said that he would visit the poor woman, which alarmed Æthelwald.
 He asked Ælfthryth to make herself as unattractive as possible for the king's visit, but she did the opposite.
 According to William, Edgar, quite besotted with her, killed Æthelwald during a hunt.
 Geoffrey instead states that Edgar posted Æthelwald to Northumbria where he was attacked and killed by outlaws.

 The historical record does not record the year of Æthelwald's death, let alone its manner.
 No children of Æthelwald and Ælfthryth are known.